emqx/ekka/README.md

 # Ekka

 Ekka - Autocluster for EMQX Broker.
-Ekka helps building a new distribution layer for EMQ X R2.3+.
+Ekka helps building a new distribution layer for EMQX R2.3+.

 ```
 ----------             ----------